E3SM-Project/polaris/docs/users_guide/suites.md

 ```

 :::{note}
-Some tests have "cached" steps, meaning those steps (or the entire test
+Some tasks have "cached" steps, meaning those steps (or the entire test
 case if no specific steps are listed) aren't run but instead the results
 of a previous run are simply downloaded.
 This is used to skip steps that
-are prohibitively time consuming during regression testing, but where the
+are prohibitively time-consuming during regression testing, but where the
-results are needed to run subsequent tests.
+results are needed to run subsequent tasks.
 An example above is the
-`mesh` and `PHC/init` test cases from the `ocean/global_ocean/`
+`mesh` and `PHC/init` tasks from the `ocean/global_ocean/`
 test group on the `QUwISC240` mesh.
-These tests take several minutes to
+These tasks take several minutes to
 run, which is longer than we wish to take for a quick performance test,
 so they are cached instead.
 :::

 Including the `-v` verbose argument to `polaris list --suites` will
-print the tests belonging to each given suite.
+print the tasks belonging to each given suite.